 As the current of these outputs is not limited, please respect the current limit of 10A per output.
-The current that will be sent to the igniters can be easily calculated using the formula:
+The current that will be sent to the igniters can be easily calculated using the formula: I = U / R

-I = U/R

-Where U is the battery voltage (Volt), R the igniter resistance (Ohm), and I the current that will be delivered (Ampere).
+Where U is the battery voltage (Volt), R the igniter resistance (Ohm), and I the current flowing (Amp).